Mavis Hawa Koomson

-Mavis Hawa Koomson (born 3 February 1966) is a Ghanaian politician and educationist who served as a Member of the sixth, seventh and eighth Parliaments of the fourth republic of Ghana representing the Awutu Senya East Constituency in the Central region on the ticket of the New Patriotic party (NPP).
-She was appointed by President of Ghana Nana Akuffo-Addo on 10 January 2017 as Minister of Special Development Initiatives.
-Mavis Hawa Koomson advocates for women's empowerment, education, and healthcare.
+Mavis Hawa Koomson (born 3 February 1966) is a Ghanaian politician and educationist who served as a member of the sixth, seventh and eighth Parliaments of the fourth republic of Ghana, representing the Awutu Senya East Constituency in the Central region on the ticket of the New Patriotic party (NPP).
+She was appointed by President of Ghana Nana Akuffo-Addo on 10 January 2017 as minister of Special Development Initiatives.
+Koomson advocates for women's empowerment, education, and healthcare.
 She has also been involved in initiatives to promote fisheries and aquaculture development in Ghana.

 Early life and education

 Koomson hails from Salaga in the Savannah Region of Ghana and was born on 3 February 1966.

 She had her training college education at the Bimbilla Training College.
 She holds a diploma and a bachelor's degree in Basic Education from the University Education Winneba.
-She has earned a master's degree, postgraduate diploma in public administration (CPA) and postgraduate diploma in public administration (DPA) from Ghana Institute of Management and Public Administration (GIMPA).
+She earned a master's degree, postgraduate diploma in public administration (CPA) and postgraduate diploma in public administration (DPA) from Ghana Institute of Management and Public Administration.

 Career

-Koomson was a teacher by profession, occupying various positions including head teacher, assistant superintendent and Principal superintendent.
+Koomson was a teacher by profession, occupying various positions including head teacher, assistant superintendent and principal superintendent.
 She was also president of Gender Unit of the Ghana National Association of Teachers Ladies Association (GNATLAS) Sekondi local, treasurer for GNATLAS (Western Region) and secretary for GNATLAS (Takoradi local).

 Politics

 Koomson is a member of the New Patriotic Party.
-She is a former Member of Parliament for Awutu Senya East Constituency in the Central Region of Ghana.
+She is a former member of Parliament for Awutu Senya East Constituency in the Central Region of Ghana.

 Cabinet minister

-In May 2017, President Nana Akufo-Addo named Mavis Hawa Koomson as part of nineteen ministers who would form his cabinet.
+In May 2017, President Nana Akufo-Addo named Koomson as part of nineteen ministers who would form his cabinet.
 The names of the 19 ministers were submitted to the Parliament of Ghana and announced by the Speaker of the House, Rt.
 Hon.
 Prof. Mike Ocquaye.
-As a Cabinet minister, Mavis Hawa Koomson is part of the inner circle of the president and is to aid in key decision-making activities in the country.
-She was appointed as the Minister for Fisheries and Aquaculture Development in 2021.
+As a cabinet minister, Koomson is part of the inner circle of the president and is to aid in key decision-making activities in the country.
+She was appointed as the minister for Fisheries and Aquaculture Development in 2021.

 2020 elections

-In the 2020 Ghanaian general elections, she won the Awutu Senya East Constituency parliamentary seat with 57,114 votes making 52.6% of the total votes cast whilst the NDC parliamentary candidate Phillis Naa Koryoo Okunor had 51,561 votes making 47.5% of the total votes cast, the GUM parliamentary candidate Hanson Ishmael Amuzu had 0 vote making 0.0% of the total votes cast, the CPP parliamentary candidate Addy Ishmael had 0 vote making 0.0% of the total votes cast, the GCPP parliamentary candidate Peter Kwao Lartey had 0 vote making 0.0% of the total votes cast and the UPP parliamentary candidate Mohammed Issah Al-Marzuque had 0 vote making 0.0% of the total votes cast.
+In the 2020 Ghanaian general elections, Koomson won the Awutu Senya East Constituency parliamentary seat with 57,114 votes making 52.6% of the total votes cast whilst the NDC parliamentary candidate Phillis Naa Koryoo Okunor had 51,561 votes making 47.5% of the total votes cast, the GUM parliamentary candidate Hanson Ishmael Amuzu had 0 votes making 0.0% of the total votes cast, the CPP parliamentary candidate Addy Ishmael had 0 votes making 0.0% of the total votes cast, the GCPP parliamentary candidate Peter Kwao Lartey had 0 votes making 0.0% of the total votes cast and the UPP parliamentary candidate Mohammed Issah Al-Marzuque had 0 votes making 0.0% of the total votes cast.